Ivy-Apps/ivy-wallet/docs/CI-Troubleshooting.md

 If you see any of the PR checks failing (❌) go to [Actions](https://github.com/Ivy-Apps/ivy-wallet/actions) and find it there.
 Or simply click "Details" next to the failed check and explore the logs to see why it has failed.

+## PR description check

+It means that you didn't follow our [official PR template](../.github/PULL_REQUEST_TEMPLATE.md).
+Update your PR description with all necessary information.
+You can also check the exact error by clicking "Details" on the failing (❌) check.

 ## Detekt
 [Detekt](https://detekt.dev/) is a static code analyzer for Kotlin that we use to enforce code readability and good practices.